 $100 has been put on Facebook Ad.
 There are around 100 clicks received.
 But none of them changed to app users.
 So I suspended my ad campaign.
 When the churn rate is high right now, it’s better to reserve the budget.

-If you are offering monthly subscription, it’s better to provide 14 – 30 days free trial before charging users.
+If you are offering with monthly subscription plans, it’s better to provide 14 – 30 days free trial before charging users.
 Most apps will offer a free trial period.

 There are not many blogs featuring Shopify eco-system.
 I can only find Shopify Nation.
-Shopify Nation is a free Shopify resource site for people who run ecommerce store.
+Shopify Nation is a free Shopify resource site for people who run online stores.
 Shopify Nation was founded in 2014 by a team of Shopify developers, designers, and marketers.
 It’s not very popular.
 I don’t think many store owners will keep checking the site regularly.